GoMMC Guide

 SLOW sets the artificial delay used in tape loading

-WPRO selects the MMC write protection level
+WPRO selects the flash card write protection level

-TUBE selects the speed of bulk Tube transfers
+TUBE selects the speed of Tube bulk transfers

-COPR allows you to specify your co-processor type
+COPR specifies your co-processor type (if needed)

 FSNR and FSRM (F2NR and F2RM for a second filing system, if any)

-A sideways RAM bank must be writable simply by selecting it, which is true for most simple and some complex systems for the BBC B/B+, the BBC Master sideways RAM system, and the Electron (if an SRAM chip has been installed on the 'GoMMC to Electron' interface).
-Refer to 'Sideways ROM/RAM' for more details specific to your machine.
+A sideways RAM bank must be writable simply by selecting it, which is true for most sideways RAM upgrades for the BBC B/B+, the BBC Master sideways RAM system, and the sideways RAM on the interface between GoMMC and Electron.
+Refer to Sideways ROM/RAM for more details specific to your machine.

 FSNR Auto-load what